RESL 1500 Winter 2026. Thompson Rivers University.

 The structure of my third year lab classes also shifted from previous years with less defined procedures, longer experiments that lasted multiple weeks, and less certainty in expected results.
 Multiple classes also introduced us explicitly to a more advanced version of the research process, where we had to conduct background research to address a research question with our own methodology.
 These projects brought in a little bit more of the non-linear, trial and error type of work that I learned good research should include.
 With these projects, along with my summer work, my perspective on research shifted to be a more abstract, non-linear process where adjusting and refining a methodology is the way to get expected results.
 I also learned that background research, whether that be from an instructor’s lectures or the online literature, is crucial to obtain the theory needed for designing a good methodology.

 After third year is when I really felt I became a student researcher.
 I worked in Dr. Bottos’ lab again over the summer, but this time on my own project through an NSERC USRA.
 This project had a clear end goal of developing a quantitative assay for detection of the bacterium P. gingivalis by PCR.
-At first, the steps to get there felt gargantuan, but previous students had left me a good idea of methodology, and background readings got me the theory I needed.
+At first, the steps to get there felt gargantuan, but reviewing existing literature and previous student methodology provided a good place to work from.
 However, there was plenty of trial and error, with the methodology going through many small tweaks and iterations before everything finally worked.
 One major thing I realized was the amount of creativity needed for scientific research.
 The next steps were often uncertain during this project, and thinking with a creative mindset was absolutely necessary.
 I also realized through this project that interpretation of results has much more depth than I thought previously, and an intimate knowledge of every experimental variable and their interplay is needed when drawing conclusions.

 In the Fall of fourth year, I began a directed study with Dr. Heidi Huttunen-Hennelly where I hoped to use my summer experience and new perspectives to conduct some good research in a slightly different field.
 The first challenge I faced was writing a research proposal, including formally developing and communicating my research question.
 This introduced me to the “real world” part of research, where doing things like funding/award applications or for-credit directed study proposals always precedes the experimentation itself.
 The work on this project is microbiology based and there are many other research students doing similar work, meaning I’ve had the opportunity to talk with them to compare methodologies and results.
 This has been really beneficial to my project and expedited the trial-and-error process significantly, and is something I now know to be of high importance in research.